 Often imitated never quite duplicated, the Men’s L.L.
-Shearling-Lined Bean Boots are a very versatile winter design that works well in all kinds of cold weather situations.
-They are very warm, waterproof and comfortable to wear outside all day long.
+Shearling-Lined Bean Boots are a very versatile cold-weather design that works well in all kinds of cold weather situations.
+They are hot, waterproof and comfortable to wear outside all day long.
 This style is made in Maine from waterproof leather on the outer part, with a shearling lining on the inside.
 The rating on this Bean boot is to 25° for light activity and to -20° for more intense activity.
 Apart from the shearling that will keep you warm, this design also has 200-gram Thinsulate™ insulation on the bottom part of the sole.
-The other cool thing about this Bean design is that they are quite breathable, so if you get stuck inside wearing them your feet won’t overheat as quickly as some of the other heavier styles.
+The other cool thing about this Bean design is that they are quite breathable, so if you get stuck inside wearing them, your feet won’t overheat as quickly as some of the other heavier styles.

 Available from L.L.
 Bean